w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 While specific timelines may vary, the development of JAM typically involves ongoing research, testing, and iteration.
 The RFC will be published as a first step, where the community gives feedback and iterates on it.
-The timeframe that JAM is expected to be production-ready is 20-60 months from its presentation at Token2049 in Dubai (April 2024), not including the service layer.

 ## What about Polkadot?
 Will there be a hard fork?